-Federal law requires that any residence built before 1978 that is being rented must have a lead based paint disclosure.
+Federal law requires that any residence built before 1978 that is being rented must have a lead-based paint disclosure.

-What You Need to Know about Massachusetts Lease Agreement Deposits
+What You Need to Know About Massachusetts Lease Agreement Deposits

-Under state law, landlords may not ask for more than one month of rent as a security deposit.
+Under state law, landlords may not ask for more than one month's rent as a security deposit.
 The security deposit must be returned within 30 days of the tenant leaving the property.
 Security deposits must also be kept in an account that accrues a minimum of five percent interest or at the rate the bank gives in the State of Massachusetts.